Varèse Sarabande albums discography: The New VSD Series (2018–present)

 The label was acquired by Concord Music in 2018 and abandoned the PolyGram/Universal numbering system.
 A new series was started as a result of Concord's UPC prefix.
-The rest of the UPC does not necessarily match the catalogue number of the release, and all have the VSD prefix regardless of which format it was released on.
-All LP versions released have not been included and should be in a separate section.
+The rest of the UPC does not necessarily match the catalog number and all have the VSD prefix regardless of format.
+LP versions are in a separate section.
 This list concentrates on the CD portion and not digital releases.